Passenger Rail Briefs: Amtrak, DART, Big Sky Passenger Rail Authority, SEPTA, L.A. Metro, SacRTWritten by Carolina Worrell, Senior Editor

 To restore passenger service along Montana’s old North Coast Hiawatha route, Big Sky Passenger Rail Authority Chairman Dave Strohmaier announced on July 12 that the Montana Department of Transportation (MDT) has joined the Authority as an ex officio member, marking the first state agency to get behind the restoration efforts, the Missoula Current reported.

-MDT joins ex officio members Confederated Salish and Kootenai Tribes, along with Amtrak, Burlington Norther-Santa Fe Railway, the Crow Tribe and Northern Cheyenne.
+MDT joins ex officio members Confederated Salish and Kootenai Tribes, along with Amtrak, Burlington Northern-Santa Fe Railway (BNSF), the Crow Tribe and Northern Cheyenne.
 According to the Authority, which was formed in 2019 and has been working ever since to grow its membership, it now has 18 member counties across Montana’s southern tier and will “likely be included in a federal study on rail restoration” sponsored by U.S. Senators Jon Tester (D-Mont.) and Roger Wicker (R-Miss.) and directing the U.S. Department of Transportation (USDOT) to complete the nationwide study of discontinued, long-distance routes, including the North Coast Hiawatha.

 The Authority will host the Greater Northwest Passenger Rail Summit, which has some “key names” in attendance, next month, Strohmaier said, adding that as momentum grows, the timing may be critical.

 “We have a great lineup from this,” Strohmaier said.
 “The administrator for the Federal Railroad Administration (FRA) will be joining us, as well the Assistant Deputy Secretary at USDOT.”

 SEPTA announced on July 13 that is is seeking input from Philadelphia and Delaware County trolley riders on how new and updated stations, cars and stops will look and operate in the future.